KevinReiff1/Restaurant_Website/README.md

 ## Overview

-This project was a website for a mock restaurant, created as part of a final project for CMPT 221L, Software Development II.
+This project was a website for a mock restaurant, created as part of a final project for my Sophomore year class CMPT 221L, Software Development II.
 The website includes several key features and pages, designed to provide a comprehensive online presence for a restaurant.

 ## Features (Some didn't need to be fully fleshed out due to time constraints)